 Vacations are made for sex — and hotels are getting in on the action.
 Why else would the Virgin Hotels in Chicago put “intimacy kits” in their minibars?
 For $20, horny couples can nab two condoms, lube, and a vibrator without having to leave their room.
-Toronto’s Drake Hotel gets in on the action too, offering an entire Pleasure Menu.
-On it, you can find bondage tape, butt plugs, and more.
-Bell hops are bringing up bags and meals, yes, but they’re also helping spice up guest’s sex life.
+Toronto’s Drake Hotel gets in on the action too, offering an entire Pleasure Menu, on which you can find bondage tape, butt plugs, and more.
+Bellhops are no longer just bringing up bags and meals – they’re also helping spice up guest’s sex life.

 “It seemed like there was this trend among people who were at a crossroads in their relationship,” she says.
 “They would take a trip.
 And then something happened during that trip.
 They would either feel more connected or less connected.
 They would either stay together, or they would find themselves back in therapy.”

 It’s not hard to dissect the success stories mixed into that group.
 More leisure time means more opportunity to enjoy one another.
 Getting away from home means getting away from all the everyday stress.
 And a change of scenery might just spark a welcome change of perspective.
 As the proverb goes, “All work and no play makes Jack a sexually frustrated guy.”
 Or whatever.

 According to a study published in the Journal of Occupational Health, people feel healthier during vacation.
 After studying individuals from Europe, Israel, and the United States, the authors concluded that, while on vacation, people fall into better moods, feel less tense, and experience higher levels of energy.
 Unfortunately, that all goes to hell once we get back home.
 As the study authors note, it only takes a day or two for the vacation high to fade.

 “Going away puts you in a different mindset,” says Nelson.
 “When couples go away, they have to be very intentional about it.
 They know they’re going away to have fun, to relax, to have sex.”